 - Low harmonic and intermodulation distortion

-- Modular Design Construction (MDC) that helps prevent untimely obsolescence
+- Modular Design Construction (MDC) helps prevent untimely obsolescence

 - “Simple is better” design philosophy